megaluck/documentation/docs/introduction/07-Sidechain-SDK-extension.rst

     void onRollback(byte[] version);
   }

-For example, a developer needs to have some event-based data, like an auction slot that belongs to him and will start in 10 blocks and will expire in 100 blocks.
-So in ApplicationWallet he will additionally keep this event-based info and will react when a new block is going to be applied (onChangeBoxes method execution) to activate or deactivate that slot in ApplicationWallet.
+For example, a developer needs to have some event-based data, like an auction slot that belongs to him, and will start in 10 blocks and expire in 100 blocks.
+So in ApplicationWallet, he will additionally keep this event-based info and will react when a new block is going to be applied (onChangeBoxes method execution) to activate or deactivate that slot in ApplicationWallet.

 Custom API creation